sedwick1024/avalonia-docs/docs/reference/controls/slider.md

     [Reactive]
     public int MaxDamage { get; set; }
 ```
-- In the above configuration (i.e. when a change notification is bound between the Views and the ViewModels) can the values ​​in the view be updated seemless.
+- In the above configuration (i.e. when a change notifications are bound between the Views and the ViewModels) the values ​​in the view can be updated seemlessly.
-- You can also values ​​are updated in ViewModels.:
+- You can update the values ​​in ViewModels:
 ```cs
     public ICommand UnlimitedDamage { get; }
     public MainViewModel()